 I think this is a wonderful kind of person to be.” ― Anne Lamott, Bird by Bird: Some Instructions on Writing and Life

-So, today, I profess that I am a writer because…
+Today, I profess that I am a writer because I …

-- I have a reasonable command of the English language, a working knowledge of how to structure a sentence, and can impart understood meaning to the words I write.
+- Have a reasonable command of the English language, a working knowledge of how to structure a sentence, and can impart understood meanings to the words I write.

-- I pay attention to conversations.
-I listen to the subtle nuances in speech, the words of wisdom from unlikely sources, and I document them.
+- Pay attention to conversations.
+I listen to the subtle nuances of speech, the words of wisdom from unlikely sources, and I document them.

-- I care about creating narratives that describe our human conditions, those feelings and thoughts that we all have but seldom articulate in writing.
+- Care about creating narratives that describe our human conditions, those feelings and thoughts that we all have but seldom articulate in writing.

-- I want others to read my words, and I want to read theirs, the silent talking and visual listening of writing and reading.
+- Want others to read my words, and I want to read theirs, the silent talking and visual listening of writing and reading.

-- I am curious and want to learn new things.
-Therefore, any topic becomes an education when I explore resources and find other posts about the topic.
+- Am curious and want to learn new things.
+Therefore, any topic becomes an education when I explore resources and find other posts on the topic.
 Then, I’ll add my spin.

-- I have made mistakes that cost me dearly, and I am willing to document them, so that others do not have to make the same kinds of mistakes if they choose.
+- Have made mistakes that cost me dearly, and I am willing to document them so that others do not have to make the same kinds of mistakes if they choose.

-- I want to influence other writers by encouraging them to use their voice by reading me in mine.
+- Want to influence other writers by encouraging them to use their voice by reading me in mine.

-- I want to describe and make note of this moment, this feeling, this thought, this experience; not because they are unique, but because they are universal.
+- Make an effort to describe and make note of this moment, this feeling, this thought, this experience; not because they are unique, but because they are universal.

-- I have remorse for my behaviors in my addiction, but I am willing to write about my self-serving motives to let another human being know they are not alone.
+- Have remorse for my behaviors in my addiction, but I am willing to write about my self-serving motives to let another human being know they are not alone.

-- I have changed my patterns in my recovery, and I am willing to show others how to do the same.
+- Changed my patterns in my recovery, and I am willing to show others how to do the same.

-- I want to connect to others in a way that sheds light on our problems and our solutions.
+- Like to connect with others in a way that sheds light on our problems and our solutions.

-- I am willing to remember, reflect, and record.
+- Am willing to remember, reflect, and record.